dask-contrib/dask-sql/CONTRIBUTING.md

 #### Retrieving Upstream Dependencies
 During development you might find yourself needing some upstream DataFusion changes not present in the projects current version.
 Luckily this can easily be achieved by updating [Cargo.toml](Cargo.toml) and changing the `rev` to the SHA of the version you need.
 Note that the same SHA should be used for all DataFusion modules.

-After updating the `Cargo.toml` file the codebase can be re-built to reflect those changes by running `python setup.py install`

 #### Local Documentation
 Sometimes when building against the latest Github commits for DataFusion you may find that the features you are consuming do not have their documentation public yet.
 In this case it can be helpful to build the DataFusion documentation locally so that it can be referenced to assist with development.
 Here is a rough outline for building that documentation locally.